Oracle Materialized Views

 Fast Refresh On Commit

 Note: Jonathan Lewis has indicated that REFRESH ON COMMIT with a single row update can cause 45 statement executions.
 Also be wary of possible read consistency violations prior to the commit.
+Whether this behaviour still exists in 12c is not tested at this time.

-CREATE MATERIALIZED VIEW <schema.name>
+CREATE MATERIALIZED VIEW [schema_name.]<mv_name>

 PCTFREE <integer>